Equational Axioms for Expected Value Operators: Concluding remarks

 \section{Concluding remarks}

 This paper is a sequel to~\cite{BP2016} where a meadow based approach to the equational specification of probability functions was proposed.
-The equational axiomatic presentation of probability functions has been extended with a conditional operator which generates so-called conditional values (CVs), that is values conditional on an event, and an expectation value operator.
-On top of these axiomatic definitions variance is defined for a single conditional value and covariance and correlation are defined for pairs of conditional values sharing the same event space.
-An alternative development is provided in the higher dimensional setting where conditional values are not supposed to share the respective event spaces and where situations can be formally modeled in which joint probability functions are not guaranteed to exist.
+In~\cite{BM2015} probabilistic choice is formalised with the meadow of reals as a number system.
+The equations in that paper demonstrate, just as well as the equations in Table~\ref{PF}, an attractive compatibility between the requirements of probability calculus and the treatment of division in a meadow.

+In~\cite{ShaferV2006} an extensive survey is presented of the history leading up to Kolmogorov's choice of axioms, and to Kolmogorov's claim that these axioms are what probability is about.
+The equations in $\PFBC_{\!P}+ \PFA_P$ do not take the 6th axiom into account, however, which asserts that if $(e_i)_{i \in \nats}$ is an infinite descending chain of events such that only $\bot$ is below each element of the chain, then $\lim_{i \to \infty}P(e_i) = 0$.
+A closer resemblance with Kolmogorov's original axioms is found if the equation in Table~\ref{PF} is replaced by the conditional equation $e \wedge f = \bot \to P(e \vee f) = P(e) + P(v)$.
+This replacement produces a logically equivalent axiom system.
+The equation of Table~\ref{PF} is preferred because it is logically simpler than a conditional equation.

-The notion of a CV plays the role of a discrete random variable with the additional restriction that it takes finitely many values only.
-By working with CVs the use of a sample space underlying the event space is avoided thus allowing to maintain the style, and to a lesser extent, the simplicity, of the axiomatisations of probability functions that have been proposed in~\cite{BP2016}.
-On the basis of the sort CV of CVs, a configuration space CS is built which allows formalising more involved contexts.
+Conditional values play the role of a discrete random variables with finite range.
+By working with conditional values the use of a sample space underlying the event space is avoided which helps to maintain the style and simplicity of the axiomatisation of probability functions of~\cite{BP2016}.
+Instead of including an additional sort $V_C$, the conditional values might be viewed as an extension of the sort $V.$ A reason for not doing so, however, is to prevent $P$ from taking values of the form say $P(e) = f\!:\to v(1/2)$.

+Regarding the choice of terminology, the presence of alternative options must be mentioned, for instance in~\cite{BertsekasT2008} a probability function is referred to as a probability law.

-As a technical tool finite support summation (FSS) is introduced, a novel binding operator on meadows.
-FSS is of independent interest for the theory of meadows and it gives rise to intriguing new questions.
-Using FSS a concise specification of the class of finitely supported probability mass functions (PMFs) is provided independently of the notion of a probability function.
+As a technical tool finite support summation is introduced, a novel binding operator on meadows.
+Finite support summantion is of independent interest for the theory of meadows and it gives rise to intriguing new questions.
+Further it is worth mentioning that working with $1/0 = 0$ in matrix theory is pursued in e.g.~\cite{MatsuuraS2016}.